ROCm/omniperf/docs/reference/glossary.rst

 system, even when accessing the same memory allocation.

-For example, an [MI2XX](2xxnote) accelerator accessing "fine-grained" memory allocated local to that device may see the allocation as coherently cachable, While a remote accelerator might see the same allocation as uncached.
+For example, an [MI2XX](2xxnote) accelerator accessing "fine-grained" memory allocated local to that device may see the allocation as coherently cacheable, While a remote accelerator might see the same allocation as uncached.